Websites are built differently and demand different speed and performance optimization tactics.

 You will discover fonts to preload in the opportunity section of PageSpeed Insights.
 Find the font URL that may benefit from preloading, copy and paste it in the WP Rocket text area, and click save.

 Warning!
-Do not preload too many fonts, especially if they are not needed on the page immediately; you may unintentionally cause performance issues.
+Do not preload too many fonts, especially if they are not needed on the page immediately; you may unintentionally cause website performance issues.

 Also, you can specify URLs (one per line) that are not to be preloaded into the cache.
 The option is right under the “Activate Preloading” checkbox.